-If a student fails a course, the student may be eligible to remediate the failed course during the summer pending approval by the Student Promotion and Academic Progress Committee (SPAPC).
-The goal of remediation is to provide the student with an opportunity to demonstrate an acceptable level of proficiency in content for which acceptable proficiency had not been previously demonstrated during the course without having to repeat the course in its entirety.
+If a student fails a course, they may be eligible to remediate it during the summer, pending approval from the Student Promotion and Academic Progress Committee (SPAPC).
+The purpose of remediation is to allow students to demonstrate proficiency in areas where they previously did not meet the required standards, without having to repeat the entire course.